-In his home, Genald helps by carrying water, gathering firewood and teaching others.
-He lives with his father and his mother.
+Genald makes his home with his father and his mother.
+Carrying water, gathering firewood and teaching others are his household duties.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 6 children in the family.

 As part of Compassion's ministry, Genald participates in church activities, Bible class and youth group.
 He is also in high school where his performance is average.
 Soccer, singing and telling stories are his favorite activities.

 Please remember Genald in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Genald lives in the hillside community of Kajwenge, home to approximately 33,500 residents.
 Typical houses are constructed of dirt floors, mud walls and tin roofs.
 The primary ethnic group is Bakonzo and the most commonly spoken language is Lukonzo.

 The regional diet consists of beans, bananas, fish and cassava.
 Common health problems in this area include malaria, HIV/AIDS, respiratory infections and malnutrition.
 Most adults in Kajwenge work as farmers and earn the equivalent of $13 per month.
 This community needs scholastic materials, tuition assistance and income-generating projects.

 Your sponsorship allows the staff of Kajwenge Child Development Center to provide Genald with Bible teaching, health education, games, academic support, educational tours and handicraft training.
 The center staff will also provide health education, parenting skills training, adult literacy programs and income-generating activities for the parents or guardians of Genald.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.